RCA model 44 Microphone

 The RCA 44 series of microphones were manufactured from the early 30s to 1958.
 They went through several updates ending with the 44BX.

 The RCA 44s were used by all the major radio and TV networks, local radio and TV stations, as well as recording studios.
 They were excellent for music pickup as well as voice.
-The 44 is a heavy weight in more ways than one….it weighed in at 8 pounds!!
-Obviously the 44 was not intended as a hand mike!
-Also it could not be used outdoors where wind was a factor and the big warning for any user of a ribbon mike was….”don’t ever blow into it”!
+The 44 is a heavyweight in more ways than one….it weighed in at 8 pounds!!
+Obviously the 44 was not intended as a hand mic!
+Also it could not be used outdoors where wind was a factor and the big warning for any user of a ribbon mic was….”don’t ever blow into it”!

-These mikes are still in demand and have seen a resurgence in recent years with digital recording.
-Although RCA stopped making microphones about 1973, there are ribbon mikes being manufactured new today by many makers here in the US as well as China and Russia.
-The ribbon mike has a very smooth, mellow sound that is very pleasing to the ear.
+These mics are still in demand and have seen a resurgence in recent years with digital recording.
+Although RCA stopped making microphones about 1973, there are ribbon mics being manufactured new today by many makers here in the US as well as China and Russia.
+The ribbon mic has a very smooth, mellow sound that is very pleasing to the ear.

-There is a company in Pasadena, Audio Engineering Associates, that makes an exact replica of the RCA 44 called the AEA 44…..They sell for around $4,000.
-Some of the biggest recording studios are using these modern replicas in music productions of all kinds today.
+There is a company in Pasadena, Audio Engineering Associates, that makes an exact replica of the RCA 44 which they called the AEA 44.

 So that’s the brief story of the RCA model 44.
-For more info on this and many other microphones, I recommend Stan Coutant’s website www.couikes sound.
+For more info on this and many other microphones, I recommend Stan Coutant’s website Stan has pictures and specs and also audio sound bites to give you an idea of how various mics sound.

-In future posts I’ll review other great broadcast mikes like the RCA 77 and the Western Electric/Altec 639 “birdcage” and several more.
+In future posts I’ll review other great broadcast mics like the RCA 77 and the Western Electric/Altec 639 “birdcage” and several more.